40.4 Cohort Report

-The Cohort Report (per strategy) provides details into the flow of individuals through the model.
+The Cohort Report (for a single strategy) provides details into the flow of individuals through the model.
 The report uses the identical format as the Markov Cohort Extended Report; however, the data is generated in two different ways.

 -